Sapa at a glance

 6. Xuong Dong Festival of Sapa

-But the most outstanding, the funniest part was the show when the trumpet sound rang for the Tay girls to start the show with graceful biting moves, the art of inviting people to join.
-When the show ended, everyone went to the game area.
+But the most outstanding, the funniest part is the show when the trumpet sound rang for the Tay girls to start the show with graceful biting moves.
+When the show ends, everyone goes to the game area.
 The games here are mostly folk games such as throwing longer, pushing sticks, spinning, hitting balls, blindfold, and catching.

 7. Sapa Love market

 Sapa Love Market takes place regularly every Saturday night with many special activities.
-Love Market is a dating place, expressing the feelings of lovers.
+Love Market is a dating place, expressing the feeling of lovers.

-Above are all the most detailed Sapa travel experiences summarized by us.
-Hopefully, with this experience, you will have a memorable trip to this beautiful town!
+Above are the detailed Sapa travel guide.
+Hopefully, with this guide, you will have a memorable trip to this beautiful town!